DurableSteer/Tiles/README.md

 (*excuse my crappy phone camera*)

-# **Tiles**
+# **Gif Tiles**
-Gif tiles are small modular displays that can play animated gifs.
-The tiles share a common usb power source and connect magnetically so they can be rearranged as one likes and multiple tiles only use one power cable.
-The tiles use an esp8266 module and gifs are uploaded easily from any computer in the WiFi network via a basic GUI I called tileman.
+Gif Tiles are small modular displays that can play animated gifs.
+The Tiles share a common usb power source and connect magnetically so they can be rearranged as one likes and multiple Tiles only use one power cable.
+The Tiles use an esp8266 module and gifs are uploaded easily from any computer in the WiFi network via a basic GUI I called tileman.

 This is going to cover the software side of this project.
 If you are looking for the hardware side and building instructions they can be found at https://www.printables.com/de/model/837746-parametric-gif-tiles .